menglongguo/website/_projects/BlueRobot.md

 ---
-title: *Blue*- A Low-Cost 7 DOF Arm and Grippe
+title: Blue- A Low-Cost 7 DOF Arm and Grippe
 year: Spring17- Spring19
 order: 104
 stlwv2_models: no